-We reach consensus when all of us are ready to live with the decision we are making.
-We do not all have to endorse it wholeheartedly, but we must all be ready to agree not to work or speak against the decision once it is made.
-Until we come to that point, our tasks are to share our ideas respectfully, listen to each other with open hearts, and find together what God wants us to do.
+Consensus is when a decision is made by mutual agreement.
+We reach a consensus when all of us are ready to live with our decision.
+We do not all have to endorse it wholeheartedly, but we must all be prepared to agree not to work or speak against the decision once it is made.
+Until we reach that point, our tasks are to share our ideas respectfully, listen to each other with open hearts, and find together what God wants us to do.

 Why Use Consensus?

-· It leads to decisions that are more likely to be supported by everyone.
+· It leads to decisions more likely to be supported by everyone.

 · It fosters the emergence of unanticipated, better solutions.

 · It is more egalitarian and less patriarchal, and it promotes inclusivity.